Ishwarya5567/Ishwarya-B10E9A9FE58FCFBBA014A74188DE3CEA/README.md

 # Ishwarya-B10E9A9FE58FCFBBA014A74188DE3CEA
-It is a yoga  logo
+It is a yoga app